 Salt in the Wound

 As if fast food wasn’t bad enough for you already, it’s also loaded with sodium, which can contribute to high blood pressure and strokes.
-Sodium may compete with calcium in the body, so too much salt can lead to an increased risk for osteoporosis.
 In addition, fast food, like many processed foods, often contains trans fat.
 Eating trans fats raises your bad cholesterol (the low-density lipoproteins or LDLs), which increases your risk of heart disease.

 Fast food is tempting.
 It’s quick, inexpensive, and perfect on the go.
 Many fast food chains offer a “super-size” option, where you can get more for your money.
 But this option just adds more of the same unnecessary calories.